| | Adams, Tennessee, in

 – so well known that it eventually caught the attention and then the involvement

 of a future president of the United States.
+Known as The Bell Witch,

 the strange and often violent poltergeist activity that provoked fear and